sensu/sensu-go-fatigue-check-filter/README.md

 Keepalives do not have check resources with annotations that can be used to tune this filter.
 Using standard entity annotations would override the settings for **all** other checks.
 To address this specific case, two additional tunables exist for customizing this filter for keepalive events.
+These can be set as arguments to the `fatigue_check()` function in the filter definition or as entity annotations to override the defaults on a per entity basis.

 #### Annotations
 The Fatigue Check Filter makes use of six annotations within the check and/or